-California man who drove autistic sons and partner off pier charged with murder
+A California man who drove his wife and autistic sons off a pier is charged with murder

 The suit, filed in Los Angeles Superior Court, sought unspecified damages on allegations of wrongful death, dangerous condition of a public property, and negligence, among other charges, KCAL-TV reported.
 The lawsuit also made allegations against the car manufacturer and an auto maintenance store.
 The court ruled in favor of the defendants in October, a later statement from the court noted.

-In November 2018, Elmezayen was arrested by the FBI and charged with four counts of mail fraud, four counts of wire fraud, one count of aggravated identity theft (for posing as his domestic partner in calls to the insurance companies) and five counts of money laundering, according to the US Attorney's Office of the Central District of California.
-The district attorney's office alleges that Elmezayen had schemed to collect proceeds of life insurance policies he had purchased on the lives of his domestic partner and sons.
+In November 2018, Elmezayen was arrested by the FBI and charged with four counts of mail fraud, four counts of wire fraud, one count of aggravated identity theft (for posing as his wife in calls to the insurance companies) and five counts of money laundering, according to the US Attorney's Office of the Central District of California.
+The district attorney's office alleges that Elmezayen had schemed to collect proceeds of life insurance policies he had purchased on the lives of his wife and sons.

-Elmezayen allegedly purchased several life and accidental death insurance policies providing coverage on himself, his domestic partner and their three children in 2012 and 2013, according to the grand jury indictment, which also claims that Elmezayen collected more than $260,000 from accidental death insurance policies he had taken out on the children's lives.
+Elmezayen allegedly purchased several life and accidental death insurance policies providing coverage on himself, his wife and their three children in 2012 and 2013, according to the grand jury indictment, which also claims that Elmezayen collected more than $260,000 from accidental death insurance policies he had taken out on the children's lives.

 "This case alleges a calculated and cold-hearted scheme to profit off the deaths of two helpless children," US Attorney Nick Hanna said in a statement.
 "The alleged conduct shocks the conscience, and we will use every tool available to us to ensure that justice is done."

-Currently, Elmezayen is in federal custody on the insurance fraud charges.
+Currently, Elmezayen is in federal custody on the insurance fraud charges and his trial is scheduled to begin on September 3.
 Once that case is completed, he will be tried on the murder charges with the special circumstance allegations that the crimes were carried out for financial gain.

 If convicted, he faces a possible maximum sentence of life in state prison without the possibility of parole or death.
 A decision on whether to seek the death penalty will be made at a later date, according to the DA's office.